kyleboas/tacticsjournal.com/_posts/2025/10/2025-10-31-get-feedback-from-the-right-people.md

 You should not want the opinion of myself; you should want the opinion of someone who has already interacted with that work.
 They leave a comment or a like; if you want feedback, you ask that person.

 I have never asked someone to follow me.
 I have never asked for a like.
 I have never asked someone to read or share something I wrote.
 I'm not going to share it again later.
-If they aren't looking for it, if they haven't found it, it is not good enough, or it is not for them.
+If they aren't looking for it, if they haven't found it, it is not good enough, it is not for them, or they haven't seen it yet.

 I don't have analytics turned on for this blog.
 I don't know how many people click on each post.
 I used to have them turned on, but the real indicator for me was seeing who interacts with what I write.